TonyXuQAQ/RNGDetPlusPlus/README.md

 The raw data download link provided by MIT is invalid now.
 We update the data to Google Drive.

-## Sample
+## Sampling

-Before training, run the sampler to generate traing samplers:
+Before training, run the sampler to generate traing samples:
 ```
 ./bash/run_sampler.sh
 ```